Yukina233/Yukina233.github.io/_pages/about.md

 ---

 -----
 Hello, I'm a Ph.D. student of College of Computer Science and Technology in Nanjing University of Aeronautics and Astronautics.
-Surpervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/), I'm a member of [PARNEC(PAttern Recognition and NEural Computing)](http://parnec.nuaa.edu.cn/) Group.
+Surpervised by [Prof. Xiaoyang Tan](http://parnec.nuaa.edu.cn/xtan/), I'm a member of [PARNEC(PAttern Recognition and NEural Computing)](http://parnec.nuaa.edu.cn/) group.

 Research Interests
 =====
 -----
 My research interests include: **Computer Vision** and **Machine Learning**.

-Currently, I'm focused on **Interepretability** in Machine Learning, which makes machine learning models and their decisions more interpretable.
+Currently, I mainly focus on **Interpretability** in machine learning, whose goal is to achive a trade-off between precision and explanability of machine learning model in various tasks.
+In addition, I also follow research in **Reinforcement Learning**.

 Correspondence
 =====